buzzbangorg/bsbang-crawler-ng/README.md

 Buzzbang is an alpha project to start crawling this data so that it can then be searched in the companion frontend project.

 ## Getting Started
-Create a vitual environment and clone this repo, before installing the dependencies
+Create a virtual environment and clone this repo, before installing the dependencies
 ```
 virtualenv buzzbang
 source buzzbang/bin/activate